 The Kirkcaldy “Creating Healthy Communities” Roadshow Workshop was held in May 2017.
 Following on from that, those who attended the Roadshow and other key staff were invited along to Locality Planning ‘Wider Stakeholder Group’ meetings in October 2017 and May 2018, to identify, discuss and agree the emerging Kirkcaldy Health and Social Care priority areas for action.

-- Mapping Exercise to be carried out of all resources within local area (in particular mental health) and explore a one point of access concept, with the support of National Development Team for Inclusion (NDTi) Community Led Support Programme and link with Templehall Neighbourhood Plan.
+- A community led one point of access concept ‘The Well’, with the support of National Development Team for Inclusion (NDTi) Community Led Support Programme.

 - Set up an Integrated Team in Kirkcaldy – based in an Inclusive Living Centre to deliver a joined up Adaptations Service.

 - Test of Change – GP Direct Access to care intervention options, inclusive of Star Beds in Care Homes, to prevent unnecessary hospital admissions.
 Focus on terminology that can be universally understood by all professions.

 - Align a Social workers to a specific Care Home or to implement a small multi-disciplinary response team, to mirror GP practice alignment in the Kirkcaldy Area, to offer more seamless care.